What Is A ‘Normal’ Person Like? What It Means To Be Normal…

 How much time do you spend trying to ‘fit in’?
 Trying to be like everybody else?
-Moulding yourself to meet the standards of the status quo?
+Molding yourself to meet the standards of the status quo?
+Do you often wonder what it means to be normal?

 Too many people waste their time striving to conform to the ‘norm’.
-They may tone down their opinions, dull their personalities, stifle their laugh, bury their needs or most commonly of all – change their appearance, to better fit in with society’s current definition of beauty (whatever that is).
+They may tone down their opinions, dull their personalities, stifle their laugh, bury their needs or, most commonly of all, they change their appearance, to better fit in with society’s current definition of beauty (whatever that is).

 Basically, a lot of us are changing the very essence of who we are, in order to keep up with a notion that doesn’t even exist.